Snow, ice blast through South with powerful winter storm

 First Sgt.
 Christopher Knox, a North Carolina Highway Patrol spokesperson, said that by midafternoon, the agency had responded to 300 car crashes and nearly 800 calls for service.
 Two people died Sunday when their car drove off the road and into trees in a median east of Raleigh.
 The driver and passenger, both 41-year-old South Carolina residents, were pronounced dead at the scene of the single-vehicle crash.
 Knox said investigators believe the car was driving too fast for the conditions, described as mixed winter precipitation.

 Durham police tweeted a photo of a tractor-trailer that slid off the N.C.
 Highway 147 overpass in Durham.
-The cab of the truck appeared to have landed upright on Highway 15-501 below, while the trailer was in a vertical position from the bridge to the highway below.
+The truck’s cab appeared to have landed upright on Highway 15-501 below, while the trailer came down in a vertical position from the bridge to the highway below.
 Police spokesperson Kammie Michael said the driver was stable with injuries that did not appear life-threatening.

 Kristen Baker Morrow’s 6-year-old son made snow angels after their home in Crouse, North Carolina, got four inches of snow Sunday morning, but she said they couldn’t stay outside long because of the uncomfortable wind chill.